 I have a sweet tooth.
-In fact I have thirty sweet teeth, one or two wisdom never having materialised.
-I can always manage dessert or two even without or before a main course.
+In fact I have thirty sweet teeth, one or two wisdom ones never having materialised.
+I can always manage dessert or two instead of, after or before a main course.
 Put a wedge of cheesecake in front of me – it’s a goner.
-Lemon cakes, fruit cakes, tarts, all meringue stuff, scones, raisin buns – I’ll scoff and look for more.
+Lemon cakes, fruit cakes, tarts, all kinds of meringues, scones, raisin buns – I’ll scoff and look for more.

 But I’m not that keen on chocolate cake.

 So what’s special?
-It’s chocolaty all right, but it’s got a whisper of apricot jam which was made to be in a marriage with chocolate, it has dark chocolate ganache which pulls the cake off the ledge of sickly, it has milk chocolate ganache which is ‘I dare you not to try and lick the bowl clean after you’ve made it’.
+It’s chocolaty all right, but it’s got a whisper of apricot jam which is made to be in a marriage with chocolate.
+It has dark chocolate ganache which pulls the cake off the ledge of sickly.
+It has milk chocolate ganache which is ‘I dare you not to try and lick the bowl clean after you’ve made it’.

 The basic cake mix comes from the lovely Joy of Baking.
-But the filling and topping configuration probably came to me one night when I couldn’t sleep.
-It doesn’t often happen, but I don’t mind much if it does for the best food ideas occur to me when I toss and turn at 3 in the morning.
+But the idea for filling and topping configuration probably came to me one night when I couldn’t sleep.
+It doesn’t often happen, but I don’t mind much if it does, for the best food ideas occur to me when I toss and turn at 3 in the morning.

 The cake is baked whole – I strongly object to the ‘bake two cakes and sandwich together’ concept.
-Cutting a cake is really not that difficult – good bread knife will do the trick with this number and sponges you can cut with a length of a cotton thread*.
+Cutting a cake is really not that difficult – a good bread knife will do the trick with this number and my tip for all kinds of sponges is to cut them with a length of a cotton thread*.
 Cut and filled cake gels together better, the filling permeates more and it also looks better.
-Trust me – I was raised by a woman who could cut a cake into four layers!
+Trust me – I was raised by a woman who could cut a cake into four layers.

 *make and incision around the middle of the cake to mark where it needs to be cut.
 Wrap a length of cotton thread around the cake along the incision and pull the ends in opposite directions.
 The thread will go through the middle, cutting the cake beautifully.